 In Windows, you will need permissions to access files and folders.
-These are safeguards for the files/folders against unwanted intrusions and helps to keep content public or private.
+These are safeguards for the files/folders against unwanted intrusions and help to keep content public or private.
 You can access only those files/folders for which necessary permissions are available.
-There could be an error in the User Account Control (UAC) or a bug in the Windows Explorer.
-On the rare occasion, there could be discrepancies in the permissions, moving over to a new Windows Live account or a new OS upgrade might lead to the pop-up error, “failed to enumerate objects in the container.”
+There could be an error in the User Account Control (UAC) or a bug in Windows Explorer.
+On the rare occasion there could be discrepancies in the permissions; moving over to a new Windows Live account or a new OS upgrade might lead to the pop-up error, “failed to enumerate objects in the container.”

-If “Access is denied” error pops up, the issue could be with the UAC.
+If the “Access is denied” error pops up, the issue could be with the UAC.
 This problem mostly occurs with Windows 7 users.
-It’s quite typical in Windows 7 that the UAC doesn’t always work with Windows Explorer, something that Microsoft hasn’t publicly acknowledged.
+It’s quite typical in Windows 7 that the UAC doesn’t always work with Windows Explorer, which Microsoft hasn’t publicly acknowledged.
 So, if you haven’t upgraded your OS, you might want to go through the below steps to turn off UAC.
 You can go into the individual folders and try to change them manually.
 But that would be a tedious task as you would have to change the permissions for every folder.
 However, there is a handy workaround to fix failed to enumerate objects in the container issue.
 Follow these steps to sort it out.

 How to Fix Failed To Enumerate Objects in the Container